No cap crunch for Capitals, who land Mantha at deadline - WTMJ

 The Sabres and Devils were among the NHL’s top sellers; Buffalo and New Jersey’s 24 combined wins are three fewer than each of their division’s top three teams.

-In trading Hall, Sabres first-year GM Kevyn Adams was not only restricted by the cap, but also by the player’s no-movement clause, which limited the number of potential trading partners.
+In trading Hall, the Sabres were not only restricted by the cap, but also by the player’s no-movement clause, which limited the number of potential trading partners.
 Hall had turned down the Bruins in free agency last offseason to sign with Buffalo.

 Hall was looking forward to filling a secondary role in Boston.